Yamas, Hungry People!

 - salt & pepper to taste

-- Activate the yeast in the lukewarm water (not exceeding 110°F) for 10 minutes or until the water is frothy.
+- Activate the yeast in the lukewarm water (not exceeding 110°F) for 10 minutes or until the water becomes frothy.

-- In a large bowl, mix the flour and oil until a crumbly dough forms.
-Make a well in the center and pour in the water.
+- In a large bowl, mix the flour and salt.
+Add the olive oil and stir until a crumbly dough forms.
+Make a well in the center and pour in the activated yeast mixture.
 Use a wooden spoon to stir until a thick and sticky dough has formed.

-- Transfer the dough to a flour-dusted surface and use your hands to knead the dough for about 10 minutes, or until the dough has softened.
-Use oil to keep the dough from getting too dry.
-Place in a greased bowl, cover with plastic wrap, and leave in a warm place for about an hour or until the dough has doubled in size.
+- Transfer the dough to a floured surface and knead for about 10 minutes, or until the dough becomes smooth and soft.
+Add small amounts of oil if the dough becomes too dry.
+Place the kneaded dough in a greased bowl, cover it with plastic wrap, and let it rise in a warm place for about an hour or until the dough has doubled in size.

-- While the dough is rising, preheat the oven with a pizza stone under the broiler on high for 30 minutes, then heat the oven to 375°F for another 30 minutes prior to cooking (Tip: I just left the oven on while preparing the rest of the ingredients).
+- While the dough is rising, preheat the oven with a pizza stone under the broiler on high for 30 minutes.
+Then, reduce the oven temperature to 375°F and continue preheating for another 30 minutes.
+(Tip: You can leave the oven on while preparing the rest of the ingredients.)

-- Slice the cherry tomatoes and artichokes on a baking sheet lined with parchment paper.
-Drizzle with olive oil, salt, pepper, and parsley.
-Place the baking sheet on the pizza stone and bake the tomatoes and artichokes for 10-15 minutes, or until the tomatoes are shriveled and the artichokes have started to brown.
+- Slice the cherry tomatoes and arrange them with the sliced artichoke hearts on a baking sheet lined with parchment paper.
+Drizzle with olive oil, sprinkle with salt, pepper, and parsley.
+Place the baking sheet on the preheated pizza stone and bake the tomatoes and artichokes for 10-15 minutes, or until the tomatoes are shriveled and the artichokes have started to brown.

-- Mix together the dill, lemon juice, garlic, and Greek yogurt to make the tzatziki sauce.
-Let chill in the refrigerator until ready to spread on the pizza.
+- In a bowl, combine the Greek yogurt, dill, lemon juice, and minced garlic to make the tzatziki sauce.
+Chill the sauce in the refrigerator until ready to spread on the pizza.

-- When the dough has doubled in size, punch it down and knead it on a floured surface for a few minutes.
-Gently form the dough into a disk, place back into the bowl, and let rise another 10-30 minutes.
+- Once the dough has doubled in size, punch it down and knead it on a floured surface for a few minutes.
+Shape the dough into a disk and let it rise for an additional 10-30 minutes.

-- Roll the dough out on a floured surface.
-Spread corn meal on a wooden cutting board, or onto the pizza stone directly if no wooden slide is available.
-Shape into a general circle or square.
+- Roll out the dough on a floured surface.
+If you don't have a wooden slide, sprinkle cornmeal on a wooden cutting board or directly on the pizza stone.
+Shape the dough into a general circle or square.

 - Brush the dough with 1-2 tablespoons of the Greek marinade.
 Spread 3/4 of the tzatziki sauce onto the pizza dough, leaving a crust around the edges.

-- Top the pizza with the chopped gyro meat, chopped mushrooms, roasted tomatoes and artichokes, and pepper and onion slices.
+- Top the pizza with chopped gyro meat, chopped mushrooms, roasted tomatoes and artichokes, and slices of pepper and onion.
 Sprinkle on the feta cheese.

-- Bake in the oven at 375°F for 10-15 minutes, or until the cheese is just melting.
-Turn the broiler on heat for an additional 5-10 minutes, or until the crust is browned and the pizza is cooked through.
+- Bake the pizza in the oven at 375°F for 10-15 minutes, or until the cheese is just melting.
+Then, switch the oven to the broil setting and broil for an additional 5-10 minutes, or until the crust is browned and the pizza is cooked through.

-- Garnish with cucumber slices and additional tzatziki sauce.
+- Garnish the pizza with cucumber slices and drizzle with additional tzatziki sauce.
 Enjoy!